OJASSharma1407/OJASSharma1407/README.md

 - 👋 Hi, I’m @OJASSharma1407
 - 👀 I’m interested in Coading
-- 🌱 I’m currently learning Data Structures and Algorithm in C++
+- 🌱 I’m currently learning MERN STACK
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: HE/HIM